danomatika/ofxLua/README.markdown

 openFrameworks/addons/ofxLua/lib/ofxLuaStaticLib.xcodeproj
 </pre>

 Finally you need to include the header and library search paths required by luadbind.
-The provided static library xcode project includes the `/usr/local/lib` and `/usr/local/lib` search paths (as used by the Homebrew package manager) to the luabind statcic lib target.
+The provided static library xcode project includes the `/usr/local/lib` and `/usr/local/lib` search paths (as used by the Homebrew package manager) to the luabind static lib target.
 You'll need to change these if Boost is installed to a different dir.

 Instructions: